jkmg/Data_Analysis_Projects_Code/README.md

-# Data_Analysis_Projects_Code
-Prediction of Heart Disease using the dataset heart.csv of this repository
+## Prediction of Heart Disease using the dataset heart.csv of this repository